-Whether you are passing on the family business or you’ve chosen a worthy successor from a (no doubt) vast pool of prospects, there are a few, critical, steps you need to take before letting go of ownership.
+Whether you are passing on the family business or you’ve chosen a worthy successor from a (no doubt) vast pool of prospects, there are a few, critical, steps you need to take before transferring business ownership.
 When it comes to passing on your business, many people underestimate the amount of time it takes to make the transition!
 According to a White Horse Advisors’ Survey of Closely-Held Business Owners, about one in six owners state that the primary reason they do not address business exit strategies is that they do not know where to get help.
 Patrick Ungashick, author of Dance in the End Zone: The Business Owner’s Exit Planning Playbook, calls the misconception that business owners should start serious planning no earlier than five years before they are ready to exit the “Five Years’ Fallacy.”
 The following blog outlines some of the unexpected factors business owners encounter while creating their business succession plan.

 What is a Business Succession Plan?